tjjarvinen/ORCAcalculator.jl/README.md

 ## Installation

-You need to download ORCA from official [forum](orcaforum.kofo.mpg.de) and install it.
+You need to download ORCA from the official [forum](https://orcaforum.kofo.mpg.de) and install it.
 If you add ORCA directory to `PATH` then everything should work.
 The package will call `which orca` at creation of `ORCAexecutable` and, if the given path then includes other ORCA executables, you should be good to go.
 If not, you can give path to ORCA executable